fgaim/Tigrinya-WordCount/README.md

 # Tigrinya Word Count

+[Tigrinya](https://en.wikipedia.org/wiki/Tigrinya_language) is a Semitic language spoken in Eritrea and northern Ethiopia, Tigray region.

 This is a compilation of over `1.15 million` unique Tigrinya words and their frequencies.
 The source documents were collected from various sources across the web, including newspapers, websites, blogs, books, magazines, etc.

 The source documents were deduplicated and the text was preprocessed (normalized and tokenized) before generating the word count.